 - 7 is: I believe the statement 100%.

-Is there one thing my web site could have done things differently to help you?
-Do tell me about that as the development of my web site depends on me knowing about your experiences.
+If we are ‘ending’ (our work together), is there one thing my web site could have done things differently to help you?
+Do tell me about that as the development of my website depends on me knowing about your experiences.

 As you consider your future – the ongoing trip towards your next ‘new normal’ – is there something that you intend to do – or want to do, NOW – during that journey?

-Although ‘followers’ and ‘likes’ are valued, a measure of your appreciation will be a contribution – made in whatever form suits you.
+Although ‘followers’ and ‘likes’ are valued, a measure of your appreciation will be an actual contribution – some personal safe experiment that made an impact on you.
 All examples will be written up in an anonymous format.

-Your email details are requested to help me; they will never be passed on and government regulations can get me into a lot of trouble should I release information without your specific permission.
+Your email details are requested to help me; they will never be passed on.
+Professional regulations means I can get into trouble should I release information without your specific permission.